onjara/optic/formatters/README.md

 }
 ```

 ### DateTimeFormatter

 More of a sub-formatter, this formatter is used within other formatters to
 output the date and time with a custom specification.
 This class takes as input
 a string which defines the formatting of the timestamp using tokens.
+The output
+date/time string is constructed from the local date/time.

 E.g.
 ```typescript